web

 Context & Prerequisites

-Your Open Inventor license(s) and any associated extensions are designed to run on a specific hardware configuration and be used by a specified number of users.
-You may have purchased one of the following license types:
+Your Open Inventor license(s), along with any associated extensions, are issued for a specific hardware configuration and for use by a defined number of users.
+Depending on your purchase, you may have one of the following license types:

 Process